12 Red Flags

 Twelve Red Flags Everyone should be Aware of

-essay on education advantages and disadvantages
+essay on save water and electricity

 1. Your “gut” or intuition may identify a threat: This is the first and most important red flag.
 Trust your intuition to identify a threat but do not necessarily trust your instincts to determine your response.

 2. Something doesn’t feel right: When your intuition tells you something isn’t right, it isn’t.
 Immediately engage your mindset, awareness, and tactics despite your inability to understand what exactly “doesn’t feel right.”
 Your intuition will likely identify a threat before your mind can process it.

 3. Creating a false sense of unity or familiarity: Speaking to you as if you are a team or somehow operating together as in, “We can do this.”
 Or speaking to you as though you know each other better than you do, referencing your personal life or creating a false history, as in “I met you at a party last month.”

 4. False need to be rescued: Being asked to rescue someone from a “crisis.”
 Ask yourself if this person is in a real crisis and if you are the person to help.

 5. Physical or verbal boundary breakers: Ignoring a “No” statement, standing too close, failing to leave when asked, or any attempt to ignore the boundaries you’ve established.
 Having “Drawn the line” prior to the incident will expedite your ability to notice the violation of your boundary and allow you to react faster.